-So how do we synthesize epoxides?
-The synthetic reaction to obtain epoxides is called epoxidation reaction.
+How do we synthesize epoxides?
+The synthetic reaction to obtain epoxides is called the epoxidation reaction.
 In epoxidation, alkenes are used.

 Peracids are also used in epoxidation.
-The famous peracids are hydrogen peroxide, and epoxides can be synthesized by using peracids.
+The famous peracid is hydrogen peroxide, and epoxides can be synthesized by using peracids.
 The reaction mechanism is as follows.

-The reaction mechanism is a little more complex, and the synthetic reaction by epoxidation reaction occurs as a result of the transfer of electrons at once.
+The reaction mechanism is a little more complicated, and the synthetic reaction by epoxidation occurs when electrons are transferred at once.

-Syn Addition causes alkenes and peracids to react, and become epoxied.
-The synthetic reaction proceeds from the same side by syn addition.
+By syn-addition, the alkene reacts with the peracid, resulting in epoxidation.
+The synthetic reaction proceeds from the same side by syn-addition.
 Therefore, in cis compounds, epoxides of cis compounds can be obtained.
 In trans compounds, on the other hand, epoxides of trans compounds can be synthesized.

 Reactivity of Epoxides under Acidic and Basic Conditions

 After synthesizing epoxides, we will perform the next synthetic reaction.
-Epoxides are highly strained and unstable compounds.
-Therefore, epoxides are generally used to proceed to the next synthetic reaction.
+Epoxides are unstable compounds with high strain.
+Therefore, it is common to proceed with the next synthetic reaction using epoxide.